Chernyakhovsk: Medieval period

 Insterburg was founded in 1337 by the Teutonic Knights on the site of a former Old Prussian fortification when Dietrich von Altenburg, the Grand Master of the Teutonic Knights, built a castle called Insterburg following the Prussian Crusade.
 During the Teutonic Knights' Northern Crusades campaign against the Grand Duchy of Lithuania, the town was devastated in 1376.
 The castle had been rebuilt as the seat of a Procurator and a settlement also named Insterburg grew up to serve it.
-In 1454, Polish King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
+In 1454, Polish King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the Prussian Confederation, which rebelled against the Teutonic Order.
 During the subsequent Thirteen Years' War (1454–1466) between Poland and the Teutonic Knights, the settlement was devastated by Polish troops in 1457.
-After the war, since 1466, the settlement was a part of Poland as a fief held by the Teutonic Knights.
+As a result of the Second Peace of Thorn (1466), the settlement once again became part of the State of the Teutonic Order, which from then on was a vassal state of the Polish Crown.

 Early modern period

 When the Prussian Duke Albert of Brandenburg-Ansbach in 1525 secularized the monastic State of the Teutonic Order per the Treaty of Kraków, Insterburg became part of the Duchy of Prussia, a vassal duchy of the Kingdom of Poland.
 The settlement was granted town privileges on 10 October 1583 by the Prussian regent Margrave George Frederick.
 In the early 17th century, the town had a mixed population, and had Lithuanian, German and Polish preachers.
+From the 17th century also Scottish people settled for trade, contributing to the town's growth.
+It was a notable brewing center with beer sold in Poland.
+The populace also lived off crafts, agriculture, and trade in grain and flaxseed.

-Insterburg became part of the Kingdom of Prussia in 1701, and because the area had been depopulated by plague in the early 18th century, King Frederick William I of Prussia invited Protestant refugees who had been expelled from the Archbishopric of Salzburg to settle in Insterburg in 1732.
+In 1678, during the Scanian War, the town was occupied by Sweden.
+In 1690, there was a fire.
+Insterburg became part of the Kingdom of Prussia in 1701.
+As the area had been depopulated by the Great Northern War plague outbreak in the early 18th century, King Frederick William I of Prussia invited Protestant refugees who had been expelled from the Archbishopric of Salzburg to settle in Insterburg in 1732.
+Also Swiss, Palatine and Nassau immigrants came to the town.
 French-language Calvinist church services were held in the town for several decades since 1731.
 During the Seven Years' War, the town was occupied by Russia.